 Warning!
 To avoid falling objects, do not use the product to lift other products.
 The lifting eyes located on the product housing are to be used solely to lift or handle the product itself.
-See "Lifting instructions" on page 9.

 1. Prepare the carrier for normal excavation work.
 Move the carrier to the required position.
 Set the drive to neutral.
 2. Set the engine speed to the recommended engine RPM for correct amount of oil supply.
 3. Carefully operate the carrier controls to place the hammer and boom into the breaking position.
 Quick and careless boom movements can result in damage to the hammer.